Sunday, 30 April 2023

 Finally, as is recommended by the Gurus (in order to recognise that all worship is ultimately conducted by the grace of the Divine alone and thus create a sense of humility), I offered the sense of doership to the Divine with the prayer "Om Sarvam Shri Durgarpanamastu, Om Sarvam Shri Krishnarpanamastu, Om Sarvam Shri Sivanandarpanamastu".
 (Meaning I offer all to Durga, to Krishna, to Sivananda).

 I would highly recommend exploring yantras for anyone interested in the subject.
 This is a useful way of expanding one's bhakti yoga practice and complements mantra japa very nicely.
-I am planning to perfrom Sri Yantra puja more often after this recent yantra puja as it was a very enjoyable and positive experience.
+I am planning to perform Sri Yantra puja more often after this recent yantra puja as it was a very enjoyable and positive experience.

 Om Aim Hrim Klim Chamundayai Vicche.